howardjmn/frontend-nanodegree-mobile-portfolio/README.md

 1. Optimized style.css delivery by making it inline CSS in pizza.html.
 2. Optimized pizza.png and pizzeria.jpg using the online tool [Optimizilla](http://optimizilla.com/).
-3. Implemented separate non-mobile and mobile (smaller) images.
-4. Preload bootstrap grid css file.

 MAIN.JS:

 1. Function 'changePizzaSizes':
-    - moved variable definition and assignment outside of loop
+    - moved variable definition outside of loop
     - replaced querySelectorAll with getElementsByClassName
 2. Built 'randomPizza' div using requestAnimationFrame
 3. Built 'mover' class with single getElementsByClassName instead of loop with querySelectorAll
 4. Function 'updatePositions':
-    - moved 'phase' variable definition and assignment outside of loop because it needs to done just once.
+    - moved 'phase' variable definition outside of loop.
 5. Reworked the sliding pizza generator using requestAnimationFrame.
 Also replaced querySelector with getElementById.